LinuxWizardry

 You should see a similar output below with the message “Welcome to Rust!”.
 The script will download and install the official compiler for the Rust language and its package manager, Cargo.

-You will be asked to choose the installation options for Rust.
-Press 1 and hit Enter to proceed with the default installation.
-You can customize the installation by selecting option 2 if you are familiar with rustup.
+and hit Enter to proceed with the default installation.
+You can customize the installation by selecting option 2

 After the installation completes, it will display the following output.